daoph/gitday1/PRODCODE.md

-# This is the master production code.
-HAS BUG
+# This is the bug master production code.